DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 It will be necessary to add two tags, the _script_ inside the _head_ tag for a correct performance and the _noscript_ inside the _body_ tag, so that the data collection of the device is performed even if the Javascript of the browser is disabled.

-> **IMPORTANT:** SIf the 2 code segments are not placed on the checkout page, the results may not be accurate.
+> **IMPORTANT:** If the 2 code segments are not placed on the checkout page, the results may not be accurate.

 #### Domain